Culture Shock in Singapore

 Singlish in Singapore

 Although English is spoken by just about everyone in Singapore, expats may notice some unfamiliar words here and there.
 This is Singlish – a colloquial, uniquely Singaporean dialect of English.
-It is commonly spoken in Singapore, and is considered by many to be a reflection of the island's unique blend of cultures.
+It is commonly spoken through the island-city, and is considered by many to be a reflection of its unique blend of cultures.
 While Singlish is looked down on by some, others will firmly attest that a local who doesn't speak Singlish isn't a true Singaporean.

 It's worthwhile brushing up on a few common Singlish phrases before departing to Singapore, even if it's just to understand the locals.